Golden Knights vs. Blues: Betting Trends, Odds, Advanced Stats

 Golden Knights Betting Insights

-- The Golden Knights have gone 11-8 when favored on the moneyline this season.
+- The Golden Knights have won 55.0% of their games this season when they've been a moneyline favorite (11-9).

-- Vegas has an 8-2 record (winning 80.0% of its games) when it has played as a moneyline favorite of -190 or shorter.
+- When playing as a moneyline favorite with odds of -150 or shorter, Vegas has a 9-6 record (winning 60.0% of its games).

-- The Golden Knights have a 65.5% chance to win this game based on the moneyline's implied probability.
+- Based on this game's moneyline, the Golden Knights have an implied win probability of 60.0%.

 Golden Knights vs Blues Additional Info